Epoxy-ai/senior-engineer-evaluation/README.md

 1. Pull `BetOffer` messages from the source AWS SQS Queue by using the `aws-sdk` library.
 The source queue url is `https://epoxy.ai/sourcequeue`.
 Your implementation must ensure that there are no remaining messages on the queue.

 2. Filter the incoming `BetOffer` messages down to only leagues that are represented in the `league-info` data.
 This data can be fetched from the mock API with this url: `https://sports.com/league-info`.
-Please use the `axios` library for fetching.
+Please use `axios.get` for fetching.
 Details about the sample data structure are [here](#sample-json-data).

 3. For all `BetOffer` messages that contain `outcomes` with `participantType: "team"`, fetch the team info data from the mock API `https://sports.com/team-info/{id}`.
 Attach this data to the outcome object on the field `participantInfo`.
-Please use the `axios` library for fetching.
+Please use `axios.get` for fetching.
 Details about the sample data structure are [here](#sample-json-data).

 4. For all `BetOffer` messages that contain `outcomes` with `participantType: "player"`, fetch the player info data from the mock API `https://sports.com/player-info/{id}`.
 Attach this data to the outcome object on the field `participantInfo`.
-Please use the `axios` library for fetching.
+Please use `axios.get` for fetching.
 Details about the sample data structure are [here](#sample-json-data).

 5. Publish the augmented `BetOffer` messages to the destination AWS SQS Queue using the minimum number of batch publishing operations, utilizing the `aws-sdk` library.
 The destination queue url is `https://epoxy.ai/destinationqueue`.
 The ordering of the published messages should match the order in which they were received.